deeplearning4j/deeplearning4j-docs/ai-winter.md

 layout: default
 ---

-# AI Winter and the War on AI
+# AI Winter: Deep learning and its Discontents

 There are two kinds of AI pessimists: The kind that believes AI will become so strong that it destroys humanity, and the kind that believes AI is so flawed, weak, and overhyped that the sector will collapse.